• Skip to primary navigation

 Ingredients for scalloped potatoes.

-• The Layered “Sauce”: I’ve tried making a white sauce to pour over the potatoes.
-However, I have found that layering the typical ingredients for a white sauce tends to work better.
-The ingredients include butter, all-purpose flour, and milk.
+• The Layered "Sauce": I've tried pouring a white sauce over the potatoes.
+However, I have found that layering the ingredients that typically are used a white sauce tends to work better.
+The ingredients include unsalted butter, all-purpose flour, and milk.
+It's not necessary to use heavy cream, sour cream, or cream cheese in this recipe.

-• The Seasonings: The seasonings for this delicious dish are basic – Kosher salt and black pepper.
+• The Seasonings: The seasonings for this delicious dish are basic - Kosher salt and black pepper.
+I've never used garlic powder or onion powder in this recipe.

 • The Cheeses: The two kinds of cheese that I routinely use are Velveeta cheese and extra sharp Cheddar cheese.
 I know that there are those who don't favor using Velveeta cheese.
 However, I grew up with Velveeta cheese being used in many dishes and personally think it's tasty and easy to use.